RobinBarta/PINN/README.md

 and include the licence file in all copies with modifications or other code that uses parts of the LPINN framework.

-## Contact

-If you have a question or need help installing PINN or fixing a bug you have found, please contact us via: michael.mommert@dlr.de

-We are happy to help and look forward to meeting you.